MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ## Keeping Values

-Suppose we'd like a list of employee names together with their department.
-The naive approach won't work, because `department` is not available in the context of an employee.
+Suppose we'd like to list employee names together with their department.
+The naive approach won't work because `department` is not available in the context of an employee.

     chicago[